-Certain courses have course-specific fees that are charged as a condition of registration in such a course.
+Certain courses have course-specific fees that are charged as a condition of enrollment in such a course.
 Such course-specific fees are set by the departments (and are subject to change with each new academic year), though any such fees exceeding $200 per course require explicit approval by the SIU Board of Trustees.
 Course-specific fees are noted by course in the online Schedule of Classes listings.4

 Students enrolled in certain off-campus and distance learning courses, effective Spring 2011, are assessed the following tuition and fees for those courses whose section numbers are in the range of 900 through 999.
 The tuition rate is equivalent to the corresponding on-campus rate that the student would be charged if taking on-campus courses as an Illinois resident (and, for undergraduates, will be subject to the same guarantees as the on-campus rates).
 The fees consist of the Information Technology Fee,1 the Student Services Building Fee, the Student-to-Student Grant Fee (for undergraduates), and a $59 per credit hour Distance Learning Fee.5